tweag/asterius/docs/ahc-link.md

 ### `--browser`

-Indicates the output code is targetting the browser environment.
+Indicates the output code is targeting the browser environment.
 By default, the target is Node.js.

 Since the runtime contains platform-specific modules, the compiled